Convex computation of regions of attraction from data using Sums-of-Squares programming: The sums-of-squares hierarchy

-Next, let $(v_\epsilon,w_\epsilon)$ be a minimizing sequence for~\eqref{eq:LP} that is strictly feasible (meaning that all the inequality constraints are strict).
-Since by Assumption~\ref{asm:algebra} $X$ is compact, the Weierstrass theorem yields a polynomial approximation $(\hat{v}_\epsilon, \hat{w}_\epsilon)$ of $(v_\epsilon, w_\epsilon)$ that is also a strictly feasible minimizing sequence for~\eqref{eq:LP}.
-Eventually, we state Putinar's Positivstellensatz~\cite[Thm.
-1.3]{Putinar93}: under mild assumptions (that are implied by Assumption~\ref{asm:algebra} in our case), if $q(z) > 0$ on $\{z \mid g(z) \geq 0\}$, then $q(z) \in \cQ(g(z))$.
-A direct consequence of this theorem is that by design, since the $(\hat{v}_\epsilon, \hat{w}_\epsilon)$ are strictly feasible for~\eqref{eq:LP}, they are also feasible for~\eqref{eq:SoS}.
-Since~\eqref{eq:SoS} is a strenghtening of~\eqref{eq:LP}, any minimizing sequence of~\eqref{eq:LP} that is also feasible for~\eqref{eq:SoS} is a minimizing sequence of~\eqref{eq:SoS}. \end{proof}
+Next, let $(v_\epsilon,w_\epsilon)$ be a minimising sequence for~\eqref{eq:LP} that is strictly feasible (meaning that all the inequality constraints are strict).
+Since by Assumption~\ref{asm: algebra} $X$ is compact, the Weierstrass theorem yields a polynomial approximation $(\hat{v}_\epsilon, \hat{w}_\epsilon)$ of $(v_\epsilon, w_\epsilon)$ that is also a strictly feasible minimising sequence for~\eqref{eq:LP}.
+Eventually, we state Putinar's Positivstellensatz~\cite{Putinar93}: under mild assumptions (that are implied by Assumption~\ref{asm: algebra} in our case), if $q(z) > 0$ on $\{z \mid g(z) \geq 0\}$, then $q(z) \in \cQ(g(z))$.
+Then, since the $(\hat{v}_\epsilon, \hat{w}_\epsilon)$ are strictly feasible for~\eqref{eq:LP}, they are also feasible for~\eqref{eq:SoS}.
+Since~\eqref{eq:SoS} is a strengthening of~\eqref{eq:LP}, any minimising sequence of~\eqref{eq:LP} that is also feasible for~\eqref{eq:SoS} is a minimising sequence of~\eqref{eq:SoS}. \end{proof}